Learn French at CLE: morning classes and levels

 The objective is to develop what we call «savoir-faire» (or expertise) in communication, language and French culture which will enable you to handle situations independently after your time at CLE.

 Each week, you will receive a detailed program outlining the content of your course.

 CLE offers courses for complete beginners through to advanced learners.
 We outline below the skills and competencies associated with each CEFRL level.

-Complete beginners and Beginners level A1
+Complete beginners and beginners’ level A1

 Elementary level A2

-At this level, you are able to understand simple phrases dealing with familiar subjects that occur in daily life.
-You can pick up the key subject of a conversation and can participate in a simple exchange.
+At this level, you are able to understand simple sentences about familiar subjects in daily life.
+You can grasp what a conversation is about and participate in a simple exchange.

 Intermediate level B1